 The most matt matt varnishes

 If you really want the mattest of matt finishes, there is no way around airbrushing.
 Airbrushes can produce a finer spray mist than aerosol cans, and Ultra Matt Varnishes have an extremely high proportion of matting agents, which need to be evenly applied to a model to avoid a patchy finish.
+Also be aware that ultra matt varnishes are not as resistant as more satin and glossy ones, and are sensitive to fingerprints and scratches.

 Ultra Matt Lucky Varnish from Ammo by MIG